 Next on the agenda is the Winter Whites Gala at the Royal Albert Hall.
 Held on December 8, the gala is in aid of William's patronage at Centrepoint, a charity which works with young people struck by homelessness.
 All eyes will no doubt be on what glittering outfit Kate will choose for the occasion.

-This year's performance is based on the life of William's grandmother, the Queen
+This year's performance is based on the life of William's grandmother, the Queen, towards the end of her Diamond Jubilee year.

 Finally the royal duo will attend their second film premiere together.
 Having stepped out on the red carpet for the hit film War Horse in January, the couple will appear in Leicester Square again for the eagerly anticipated screening of The Hobbit: An Unexpected Journey.
 The film is an adaptation of J R R Tolkein's famous novel of which William's father is an avid fan.